 The Keyfactor Universal Orchestrator can be configured to support client certificate authentication by acquiring a certificate for the Keyfactor Command connect service account user or machine account of the orchestrator and storing it in Active Directory and then providing the associated Active Directory credentials to authenticate to Keyfactor Command.
-This has an advantage over the reverse proxy method (see Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 105) in that a username and password do not need to be stored anywhere (other than in Active Directory).
+This has an advantage over the reverse proxy method (see ADC on page 106) in that a username and password do not need to be stored anywhere (other than in Active Directory).
 This method does have a heavier reliance on Active Directory.

-Complete the following steps and then configure the orchestrator to enable client certificate authentication as per the installation instructions (see -ClientCertificate on page 23 or Install the Universal Orchestrator on Linux on page 27).
+Complete the following steps and then configure the orchestrator to enable client certificate authentication as per the installation instructions (see -ClientCertificate on page 23 or Install the Universal Orchestrator on Linux on page 29).